Religion in Egypt: Freedom of religion

 Article 64 of the Egyptian Constitution formally guarantees absolute freedom of belief and worship.
 In practice, however, this freedom is limited by state policies, legal constraints, and sectarian tensions.
 The constitution officially recognizes only Islam, Christianity, and Judaism, granting these faiths the right to public worship, while denying equivalent recognition to other religions.

 In 2006, Egypt's Supreme Administrative Court reaffirmed this limitation, legally distinguishing the three "recognized" religions from all others, effectively delegitimizing non-Abrahamic faiths.
 As a result, members of unrecognized religions were denied essential documents unless they either omitted or falsified their religious identity.
 A 2008 court ruling allowed adherents of unrecognized faiths to obtain identification documents by leaving the religion field blank.

 Conversion between religions is legally complex and asymmetrical.
 Conversion to Islam is generally permitted without difficulty, whereas individuals converting from Islam to another faith, particularly Christianity, face serious bureaucratic and legal hurdles, including the risk of being prosecuted for document fraud.
 The Coptic Orthodox Church has expressed concern over this imbalance, citing systemic pressures encouraging conversion to Islam.
 Authorities have cited national security and potential social unrest as justifications for detaining converts from Islam.

 In 2007, a Cairo court denied 45 individuals the right to re-identify as Christian after having previously converted to Islam.
 This ruling was overturned in 2008 by the Supreme Administrative Court, which allowed 12 individuals to amend their religious status, although the new documents indicated their temporary conversion to Islam.

 Under Egypt's personal status law, Muslim men are legally permitted to marry non-Muslim women.
 However, non-Muslim men are not allowed to marry Muslim women.

 A 2020 report by the Pew Research Center ranked Egypt among the top five out of 25 countries for high levels of social hostilities involving religion.
-Although the 2021 U.S. State Department report noted government efforts to curb sectarian violence, including the execution of the perpetrator who murdered Christian priest Samaan Shehata, the country still faces ongoing challenges.
+Although the 2021 U.S. State Department report noted government efforts to curb sectarian violence, including the execution of the perpetrator who murdered Christian priest Samaan Shehata, problems remain.
 As of 2022, Freedom House gave Egypt a score of 2 out of 4 for religious freedom, and a total of 21 out of 100 for political rights and civil liberties.